Ben Hutton: Professional

-Vancouver Canucks
+Vancouver Canucks (2015–2019)

+Hutton was drafted 147th overall by the Vancouver Canucks of the National Hockey League (NHL) in the 2012 NHL Entry Draft.
 Following his junior season with the Black Bears, on March 16, 2015, Hutton was signed to a two-year, entry-level contract with the Canucks.
 He was then assigned to their American Hockey League (AHL) affiliate, the Utica Comets, to finish the 2014–15 season.

-On October 5, 2015, Hutton was named to the Canucks' roster to start the 2015–16 NHL season, despite having been expected to begin the year with Utica.
-He made his NHL debut on October 7, 2015, earning his first career point, an assist, setting up Jannik Hansen for the game's opening goal in an eventual 5–1 win against the Calgary Flames.
+On October 5, Hutton was named to the Canucks' roster to start the 2015–16 NHL season, despite having been expected to begin the year with Utica.
+He made his NHL debut on October 7, earning his first career point, an assist, setting up Jannik Hansen for the game's opening goal in an eventual 5–1 win against the Calgary Flames.
 He scored his first NHL goal on January 17, 2016, against goaltender Jaroslav Halák in a game against the New York Islanders, which the Canucks won 2–1 in a shootout.
-Hutton finished his rookie season with 1 goal and 24 assists for 25 points in 75 games played, and was named the team's most outstanding defenceman, recognized by the Babe Pratt Trophy.
+Hutton finished his rookie season with one goal and 24 assists for 25 points in 75 games played, and was named the team's most outstanding defenceman, recognized by the Babe Pratt Trophy.

 On November 24, 2016, Hutton signed a two-year, $5.6 million contract extension with the Canucks.
+On December 3, Hutton appeared in his 100th NHL game, playing against the Toronto Maple Leafs.
+During the 2017–18 NHL season, Hutton fell out of favour with coach Travis Green, scratching the defenceman and in the following off-season, the Canucks attempted to deal Hutton without success.
+In his final season with the Canucks, Hutton had 20 points in 69 games and was second on the team in average ice time, averaging 22:21 minutes per game.

-Los Angeles Kings
+Los Angeles Kings (2019–2020)

-After not being tendered a contract by Vancouver during the 2019 offseason, Hutton became an unrestricted free-agent.
-On September 17, 2019, he signed a one-year, $1.5 million contract with the Kings.
+After not being tendered a contract by Vancouver during the 2019 off-season, Hutton became an unrestricted free agent.
+On September 17, 2019, he signed a one-year, $1.5 million contract with the Los Angeles Kings.
+In 65 games with the Kings during the 2019–20 NHL season, Hutton had 16 points.